 From crepes to cafes

-If you're looking for something classic, try crepes.
+Harajuku is famous for its trendy cafes and super kawaii sweets, from giant rainbow candy floss to ultra-decorated ice cream.
+New shops are popping up all the time, so keep your eye out for the latest hotspots (you'll see a line outside).
 On Takeshita Street, you can try dessert-style Japanese crepes at Marion Crepes or Angel's Heart.
-Or, book a table at Kawaii Monster Cafe on Omotesando Street for cuteness overload that is definitively Harajuku.
+Or, book a table at Kawaii Monster Cafe for the crazy, colorful cuteness overload that is definitively Harajuku.